vseryakov/backendjs/README.md

 To enable any task a command line parameter must be provided, it cannot be specified in the config file.
 The `bkjs` utility supports several commands that simplify running the backend in different modes.

+- `bkjs watch` - runs the master and Web server in wather mode checking all source files for changes, this is the common command to be used in development, it passes the command line switches: `-watch -master`
 - `bkjs start` - this command is supposed to be run at the server startup as a service, it runs in the background and the monitors all tasks, the env variable `BKJS_SERVER` can be set in the profile to one of the `master or monitor` to define which run mode to use, default mode is monitor
 - `bkjs monitor` - this command is supposed to be run at the server startup, it runs in the background and the monitors all processes, the command line parameters are: `-daemon -monitor -master -syslog`
-- `bkjs master` - this command is supposed to be run at the server startup, it runs in the background and the monitors all processes, the command line parameters are: `-daemon -monitor -master -syslog`
+- `bkjs master` - this command is supposed to be run at the server startup, it runs in the background and the monitors all processes, the command line parameters are: `-daemon -monitor -master -syslog`, web server and workers are started by default
-- `bkjs watch` - runs the master and Web server in wather mode checking all source files for changes, this is the common command to be used in development, it passes the command line switches: `-watch -master`
-- `bkjs web` - this command runs just web server process.
+- `bkjs web` - this command runs just web server process with child processes as web workers
 - `bkjs run` - this command runs without other parameters, all additional parameters can be added in the command line, this command is a barebone helper to be used with any other custom settings.
+- `bkjs run -api` - this command runs a single process as web server, sutable for Docker
+- `bkjs run -worker` - this command runs a single process worker, suatable for Docker
 - `bkjs shell` or `bksh` - start backendjs shell, no API or Web server is initialized, only the database pools